larry273/Intermod/README.md

-# Intermodulation-Calculation
+# Intermodulation-Calculator

-Intermodulation calculation source code
+Intermodulation Calculator
-Calculates 2 and 3 frequency permutations on third order and 2 frequency permutations for 5th order up to Nth order
+Calculates the passive intermodulation for multifrequency radio communications.
+The calculator considers the intermodulation of 3 frequencies for 3rd order and 2 frequencies for greater than 3rd order intermodulation.
+Generates a PDF report of the interference within  a specified range.

 Written using C++ and Qt